Leadership

 The EPN Board of Directors are leaders dedicated to strengthening our changing Church for the changing world.
 Without their knowledge, dedication, and passion, EPN could not fully embrace its mission or deliver its member services.
 We are grateful for their service to EPN, to the Episcopal Church, and to the world.

-The Reverend Peggy Lo, Vice President
+The Reverend Peggy Lo, President

 Rector, St. Alban’s Episcopal Church, Austin, TX